brain-score/vision/docs/source/modules/benchmark_tutorial.rst

 **Adding your data to Brain-Score**:
 You will also need an :code:`__init__.py` file to go along with your submission.
 The purpose of this file is to register the benchmark inside the Brain-Score ecosystem.
-This involves adding both the stimuli and the data to the :code:`data_registry`, as seen below for an actual example, in this case for one of the :code:`Geirhos2021` benchmarks:
+This involves adding both the stimuli and the data to the :code:`stimulus_set_registry` and :code:`data_registry` respectively.
+See below for an example from the data for :code:`Geirhos2021`:

 .. code-block:: python